Southborough Church of England Primary School

 Thank you to all those who were able to attend the parent meeting on Thursday 30th.
 Below are the slides from the meeting for anyone who wasn't able to attend.

 As ever, the British autumn likes to keep us guessing with the weather.
-Please ensure your child has a coat with them everyday to keep them dry and warm.
+Please ensure your child has a coat with them everyday to keep them dry and warm, thanks.

 We hope you have a fantastic weekend!